AdobeDocs/federated-audience-composition.en/help/release-notes/latest.md

     The Save profiles activity now supports incremental updates.
 With incremental updates, you can query and update incremental data while enriching profiles with data from external data warehouses.

-    More information on using the save profiles activity can be found in the [save profile activity guide](/help/compositions/activities/save-profiles.md).
+    More information on using the save profiles activity can be found in the [save profile section of the activities guide](/help/compositions/activities.md#save-profiles).

 ## May '25 release {#fac-25-5}